Vishalspl-0903/AI-Based-Approach-for-Prioritization-of-Genetic-Mutations/README.md

 # AI-Based-approach-for-prioritization-of-genetic-mutations
-This repository contains an AI-driven framework designed to prioritize genetic mutations based on their potential impact on disease phenotypes.
-Utilizing machine learning models and bioinformatics data, this tool helps researchers identify key mutations for further study, streamlining the discovery of clinically relevant genetic variants.
+This repository provides an AI-powered framework to rank genetic mutations based on their disease relevance.
+It combines sequence data with biochemical features using BLOSUM62 and Grantham scoring.
+LSTM and 1D CNN models are trained to detect sequence and structural mutation patterns.
+Custom scoring integrates conservation and structural impact for final mutation ranking.
+Visualizations highlight high-impact mutations for further research.
+Ideal for genomics, precision medicine, and variant analysis workflows.
+Supports researchers in identifying clinically significant genetic variants efficiently.